BioJulia/PopGen.jl/docs/popdata_basics/location_and_pop.md

 populations(data::PopData; counts::Bool = false)
 ```

-Just as you can view population names with `PopData.meta.population`, you can also view them with the `populations` command.
+Just as you can view population names with `PopData.sampleinfo.population`, you can also view them with the `populations` command.

 <Tabs
   block={true}